DIDIHBABS/recommender_system/README.md

-#Content-Based Filtering with Scikit-Learn
-"""#Collaborative Filtering with Surprise Library"""
+This is a test Recommender system usind Content-Based Filtering with Scikit-Learn approach and a Collaborative Filtering with Surprise Library"""